 Karanveer joined Watsi on June 27th, 2015.
-Five years ago, Karanveer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Karanveer's most recent donation supported Stravensky, a future engineer from Haiti, to fund heart surgery.
+Six years ago, Karanveer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Karanveer's most recent donation supported Jasmin, an 11-year old from Bolivia, to fund cardiac surgery.

 Stravensky, who is 18 years old, and in his final year of high school, lives in Port-au-Prince in Haiti, with his parents and two sisters.
 He aspires to go on to university to study engineering.
 Stravensky was born with atrial septal defect, a cardiac condition, where a hole exists between the upper two chambers in his heart.
 Instead of circulating through his lungs and picking up oxygen, the blood leaks through the hole, leaving him weak and short of breath.
 Our medical partner, Haiti Cardiac Alliance, is seeking $1,500 to fund the costs of the surgery that Stravensky needs to repair his heart.
 The procedure, during which the hole will be repaired, is scheduled for February 1st, at Clinica Corominas.
 After this life changing operation, Stravensky should be able to live a healthy and comfortable life, and to pursue his ambitions without experiencing his current symptoms.
 From Stravensky: "I have been hoping to have my heart fixed ever since I was a small child - I can't believe it is finally happening!"